 The following article will clearly she you how to find the perfect set of keywords that will attract the right type of ‘eye balls’ on your website which in turn will earn your freer in bound quality links.
 Thesis what will help rank your copy.

 # 1: Where are you ranking on Google?
-You need to see what keywords re brining in the highest amount of traffic as well as customer conversions
+You need to see what keywords are bringing in the highest amount of traffic as well as customer conversions

-The issue here is that Google will only show you the landing pages data.
 You really need to know what your status is on Google for your main keywords and where your laying pages are for these coveted keywords.
 This is where you need tools like SEMrush or Ahrefs.
 Here you will be able to search for a keyword ( say your a cosmetic surgeon in Sydney and you want to know where your liposuction landing page is on Google for the keyword ‘liposuction sydney’.
-These tools will show you where you are ranking really quickly.
+There are tools that will show you where you are ranking really quickly.

 # 2: You need to find similar keywords that you have found in point # 1 to target.
 Let me elaborate.
 Say, for the ‘liposuction sydney’ keyword you were already on page 1 or that it was far too competitive for you to even contemplate to tackle.
 What you need to do is use a tool that Google provides called’ Google’s Autocomplete or a really fun website called answerthepublic.com and they will give you the next best thing. answers such as : ‘how much is liposuction sydney’ will appear and hey presto you have your next blog topic that you can focus on which will drive sales leads.
 There are heaps of other variations like: liposuction specialist sydney, liposuction without surgery sydney, but once you find the results you can see the huge potential for content marketing around a group or core keywords.
 I absolutely love this website.
 Give it a try and you’ll immediately see what I mean and Ill bet that you’ll be off and tapping those keys on your laptop with your brand new topic.
 It’s so easy and really effective.